Former jail officer Eric Morales becomes 1st in Harris Co. to be charged for inmate's death

 None of the 1,490 cameras inside the jail at the time captured video of the confrontation that led to Simmons' death, but the sheriff's office alone completed 73 interviews.

 "Yes.
-I believe there's a criminal- crimes committed in this whole transaction," Harris County Sheriff Ed Gonzales said after a three-month investigation back in 2021.
+I believe there's a criminal-crimes committed in this whole transaction," Gonzales said after a three-month investigation back in 2021.

 SEE MORE: 11 Harris County Sheriff's Office employees fired after inmate's death; 6 suspended

-ABC13 also spoke with his mother, LaRhonda Biggles, who told us two years ago that she knew he was hurting and confused when the alleged assault happened.

-"They broke a family horribly.
-They didn't have to kill my child like that, and I'm not going to stop until justice is served for my baby," Biggles said.

-Simmons' was incarcerated for allegedly possessing a weapon as a felon, but she said he did not deserve to die for what he did.
+Simmons' was incarcerated for allegedly possessing a weapon as a felon, but we spoke to his mother, and she said he did not deserve to die for what he did.
 That message was echoed by the district attorney's office, as four more incarcerated people have died at the Harris County Jail just this year.

 "The message that's being sent is that we prosecute regardless of which side of the bars you're on," Clark said.
 "We're seeking justice.
 If it occurred and it was a crime, we are going to investigate and pursue it to the fullest extent of the law."